stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 }
 ```

-And perform a separate copy operation:
+Which we perform a separate copy operation for each image:

 ```java
 new ImageCopyCommand.Builder()